Zemaneh-Yosef/royzmanimwebsite/_includes/printcal/differences.md

 These are some expection to the default measurement, though, where we will opt for other measurements that provide different results:

-- A lengthier seasonal hour (from Dawn until Rabbenu Tam's Nightfall) is either enforced or encouraged for matters of strict Biblical restriction.
+- A lengthier seasonal hour (from Dawn until Rabbenu Tam's Nightfall) is either enforced or encouraged for Biblical matters.
-- A 30 fixed-minute minimum is used for Minḥa Gedolah, making a difference in the winter months
+- A 30 fixed-minute minimum is used for the Early Minḥa time, making a difference in the winter months
 - Matters dependent on societal recognition does not depend on season, hence making them always fixed.
-This includes additional Shabbat time (20 minutes before sunset for candle lighting, 10 minutes after Nightfall for Shabbat ending) as well as the time-window to light Hanuka candles.
+This includes additional Shabbat time (20 minutes before sunset for candle lighting, 10 minutes after Nightfall for Shabbat ending) as well as the time-window to light Ḥanuka candles.

 Outside of Eretz Yisrael, a few other changes are made: